Bach Flower Essences

 How do Flower Essences Work

 Flower essences do not work in any biochemical way.
-It is believed that the flower essence contains the energetic imprint of the plant's life force.
+It is believed that these remedies contain the energetic imprint of the plant's life force.
 To understand how flower essences work, you must believe that the human being is much more than a physical body and is also a life force.
 Human beings are made up of energy, spirit, and feelings as well.
 Flower essences are designed to be selected by your state of mind or how you feel.
-Many times the flower remedy will combine 5 to 6 flower essences to make a remedy specific to your emotional needs.
-Flower essences are extremely safe and effective and can be paired with any other modality.
+Many times the flower remedy will combine 5 to 6 of them to make a remedy specific to your emotional needs.
+They are extremely safe and effective and can be paired with any other modality.
 Flower remedies have been used by practitioners for over 70 years.
 Remember, healing the mind heals the body.

 Using Flower Remedies

 Flower essences are simple and effective to use.
 They are safe for everyone including children and pregnant women.
 They are usually taken orally from a dropper bottle.
 The standard dosage is 2-4 drops four times daily.
-You can take them directly from the bottle or you can mix then in a glass of water.
-Flower essences can also be combined with other flower essences.
-If you choose to do this, you will take 2 drops of each essence and put them in a 1 oz bottle and fill the remainder of the bottle with clean spring water.
-You can also use them in a cream base, a salve, the bath, or misting sprayers.
+You can take them directly from the bottle or you can mix them in a glass of water.
+They can also be combined with other flower essences.
+If you choose to do this, you will take 2 drops of each essence and put them in a 1 oz bottle and fill the remainder of the bottle with clean spring water or a mixture of spring water and vegetable glycerin.
+You can also use them in a cream or lotion base, a salve, the bath, or misting sprayers.
+Combing flower essences with essential oils is also very beneficial.

 Dr. Bach classified his 38 remedies according to seven basic mental states.
 They are as follows: